The Kia Soul EV is a uniquely styled electric car with excellent range

 That kind of range means – for the majority of driving situations – you no longer have to plan ahead regarding where and when you charge the car.
 You simply do all the driving you need to do during the day, come home, plug in, and then charge your car at night (using the car’s built-in timer) on a cheap, off-peak tariff.

-For electric cars in the under £35,000 bracket, the Soul EV and its e-Niro sibling currently have the highest range of all the brands / models available.
+For electric cars in the £30,000 to £35,000 bracket, the Soul EV and the e-Niro 3 sibling currently have the highest range of all the brands / models available.

 Soul EV Price